Mourinho ignores Real president's call for unity

 Pepe had spoken out because he was frustrated that team mate Raphael Varane had edged ahead of him in the pecking order to partner Ramos in central defence, Mourinho said.

-With Ramos injured, Varane would be playing on Wednesday alongside Raul Albiol, he added, and the club later said Pepe had been left out of the squad.

-"You just have to be a normal person like me or like almost everyone in this room to know that we are talking about frustration," Mourinho said.
+"You just have to be a normal person like me or like almost everyone in this room to know that we are talking about frustration," he said.

 "His problem has a name: Raphael Varane.
 It's not easy for a man of 31 years, with status and history, to be trampled over by a kid of 19.